Extratropical cyclone: Norwegian cyclone model

 Of the two theories on extratropical cyclone structure and life cycle, the older is the Norwegian Cyclone Model, developed during World War I. In this theory, cyclones develop as they move up and along a frontal boundary, eventually occluding and reaching a barotropically cold environment.
 It was developed completely from surface-based weather observations, including descriptions of clouds found near frontal boundaries.
 This theory still retains merit, as it is a good description for extratropical cyclones over continental landmasses.

 Shapiro–Keyser model

 A second competing theory for extratropical cyclone development over the oceans is the Shapiro–Keyser model, developed in 1990.
 Its main differences with the Norwegian Cyclone Model are the fracture of the cold front, treating warm-type occlusions and warm fronts as the same, and allowing the cold front to progress through the warm sector perpendicular to the warm front.
 This model was based on oceanic cyclones and their frontal structure, as seen in surface observations and in previous projects which used aircraft to determine the vertical structure of fronts across the northwest Atlantic.
+In a Shapiro–Keyser low pressure system, broken frontal systems allow warm air to reach the core of the low, resulting in stronger updraughts and greater intensification of the low; this was demonstrated by Storm Bram in the northeast Atlantic on 9–10 December 2025.